firefly017/reel-state/REFLECTION.md

 What would you do differently next time to improve, process wise -learn dynamic routing carefully
--having trouble with setting up min and max values for slider
+-having trouble with setting up min and max values for slider -in form component, I fetched the listing data again from API, which is coontradictory to DRY, next time I'll make data fetching more reusable.

 //\* used a bit of advanced code for schedule viewing form from here: https://www.youtube.com/watch?v=0f-eBwLmXGo